DAZN is Europe’s largest digital live sports broadcaster, streaming rights from the NFL to Serie A. It has 20 million paid subscribers globally.

-In 2023, DAZN underwent one of its most significant strategic shifts: moving from a pure subscription model to a freemium one, using a landmark partnership with the NFL as its vehicle.
+In 2023, DAZN underwent one of its most significant strategic shifts: moving from a paid subscription model to also include a freemium one, using a landmark partnership with the NFL as its vehicle.

 DAZN's entire product had been built around a single paid subscription.
-Introducing a free tier, and simultaneously onboarding an entirely new subscriber base from NFL Game Pass.
-This created two distinct but interconnected content problems.
+Introducing a free tier, and simultaneously onboarding an entirely new subscriber base from NFL Game Pass created two distinct but interconnected content problems.

 The problem